 Then came the decision that set them on a new course.
 It was decided to move off separate messaging environments of IBM Notes and Microsoft Exchange—and on to the Microsoft Office 365 cloud.
 Which means one also needed to unify Active Directory so it could become the single source of truth to manage permissions in Office 365.
 It was time to consolidate.

-The right software and services was landed upon
+The right software and services were landed upon

 Their IT team put the word out for the right vendor to help unify their directories.
 After evaluating key players in this space, they landed on Binary Tree.
 Binary Tree’s Active Directory Pro was chosen to automate their migration to a unified directory.
 And they enlisted Binary Tree services to help them with the proof of concept.